peerkar/liferay-gsearch/README.md

 A custom Elasticsearch adapter which adds some suggester analysis settings and fully implements the Elasticsearch QueryStringQuery into Liferay portal search API.
 Please see the adapter in its' [own repo](https://github.com/peerkar/gsearch-elasticsearch-adapter)

 # Installation
-Yes, there are quite many steps in installing this but it'll pay off in the end :)
+There are quite many steps in installing this but it'll pay off in the end :)

 ## Step 1 / Option 1 (The Easy Way)

 Download the latest jars from [latest folder](https://github.com/peerkar/liferay-gsearch/tree/master/latest/dxp) and deploy all but the custom search adapter (Step 2).
-Before this, please see the requirements and after deploying, please see that all the modules have been properly activated.
 The modules to install are:

 * fi.soveltia.liferay.gsearch.core-api-VERSION.jar
 * fi.soveltia.liferay.gsearch.core-impl-VERSION.jar